jotaoncode/nvim-config/README.md

 - Copy the directory nvim inside of the folder .config of your home directory.
 - Install all the plugins running :PackerSync

+Don't forget to source the files before installing the plugins :)

 TMUX
 - Install tmux
+- Install tpm tmux
 - Copy the tmux.conf as .tmux.conf inside of the Home directory
 - Install using <C-s-I> (or <C-b-I> depending if the given config is up todate with the keybinding